Lydia Burris, LAPSW

 Phone: (615)862-5745 | Email: EmilySAdams@jisnashville.gov

 Emily joined the Education Rights Project in 2023 after earning her J.D. from the University of Mississippi School of Law.
 She graduated from Rhodes College in 2018 with a Bachelor’s in Anthropology and Sociology and joined Teach For America’s Oklahoma City Corps where she taught first grade.
-Emily provides educational advocacy to parents and guardians of students with disabilities in school meetings.
+Emily is an education attorney for parents and guardians of students with disabilities in school meetings.
+She also has a guardian ad litem practice.
 Emily enjoys yoga, baking, and watching movies with her cat.